Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Morning departure for the spectacular Gomantong Caves, famous for their edible bird nests.
 Explore the limestone features and their unique eco-system and, with luck, spot some of the wild orangutans that inhabit this area.
 Continue to Kinabatangan where we’ll check-in to our beautifully located, riverside eco-lodge.
 A sunset boat cruise on the jungle-lined Kinabatangan River and a night trek to discover the nocturnal wildlife complete our day’s activities.

-Overnight: Bilit Transport: Minibus, Boat, Walk, Meals: B, L, D,
+Overnight: Kinabatangan Transport: Minibus, Boat, Walk, Meals: B, L, D,

 Day 9 - Kinabatangan - river cruise and night hike in the jungle

-Today’s program includes a dawn river cruise, morning trek to an oxbow lake, night nature trail with of course plenty of time to relax at the lodge while listening to the sounds of the jungle.
-Proboscis monkeys, macaques, orangutans, crocodiles, pygmy elephants and otters are just a few of the possible wildlife sightings you may make, whilst rare bird species found here include the lesser adjutant, Storm’s Stork, pitas and several species of hornbill, including the majestic and colourful rhinoceros hornbill.
+Today’s program includes a dawn river cruise, jungle hike, night nature trail with of course plenty of time to relax at the lodge while listening to the sounds of the jungle.
+Proboscis monkeys, orangutans, crocodiles and pygmy elephants are just a few of the possible sightings, whilst rare bird species include the lesser adjutant, Storm’s Stork, pitas, broadbills and several species of hornbill.

 Overnight: Kinabatangan Transport: Boat, Walk, Meals: B, L, D,

 Day 12 - Morning in Kinabatangan and flight from Sandakan to Kota Kinabalu